Apply for a building consent

 Use the building consent application form (Form 2) to apply for a building consent or a PIM.
 If you are a registered customer, you can apply online from 1 October 2020.
 Click here for more information.

 You must apply for a building consent on the prescribed application form (Form 2).
-You need to fill in your application form electronically as we no longer accept paper applications.
+You need to fill in your application form electronically or your hard copy will be changed to an electronic form and entered into the system at your expense.
 We will only accept fully completed and correct applications.
 This means:

 - Every section must be completed in full with details of the compliance path.